ritaK-kingston/p2p2c-crowdfunding/README.md

 You are free to use, modify, and distribute this project in accordance with the terms of the license.

-**Please note:** This source and description was created with the assistance of ChatGPT o1.
+**Please note:** This source code and description was created with the assistance of ChatGPT o1.

 ---